Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: parametrization of BWTPM

 The particle type dependence of parameter $c_2$ can be expressed by a simple relation \be c_2 = 1+\frac{m}{\textrm{GeV}/c^2}\left\{

 \right. \ee -0.5em

 where $m_\p$ is the proton mass and the step function $H$ is defined as $H(x)=0(1)$ for $x\leq(>)~0$.
-So $c_2=1$ for pions and (anti)proton.
+So $c_2=1$ for pions and (anti)protons.
 Larger $a_{59}$ with respect to $a_{58}$ is nedded to describe the baryon yields.
-Note that the different parameterizations for mesons and baryons in Eqs. ~(\ref{eq:p2}) and~(\ref{eq:c2}) indicate the difference in production mechanisms of these hadrons containing two and three (anti)quarks, respectively.
+Note that the different parametrizations for mesons and baryons in Eqs. ~(\ref{eq:p2}) and~(\ref{eq:c2}) indicate the difference in production mechanisms of these hadrons containing two and three (anti)quarks, respectively.

 Parameter $e_1$ shows a centrality dependence significant mainly for pions.
 It can be described by \be e_1=\frac{\tilde{e}_1}{1+\sqrt{f_\p/\enn}}(1+\frac{m_\pi}{m} \frac{a_{60}}{\mch+a_{23}}), \ee -0.5em